Why stack ranking is a bigger problem for your employee engagement than you think

 Negative impact on morale and engagement

-Constantly being pitted against coworkers and fearing being labeled as a low performer can significantly and negatively impact employee morale and engagement.
+Constantly being pitted against coworkers and fearing being labeled as a low performer can significantly and negatively impact employee's performance, morale and engagement.

 This can result in decreased productivity, higher turnover rates, and ultimately, diminished organizational performance.